crsawyer45/encode_ARM/README.md

 # encode_ARM
 encodes a message in ARM assembly by adding character values of a message and a "key" together

 This program works with changing values in registers in a subroutine and then returning those values back to the main function.
 In main, there are a few strings of text each placed in char arrays.
-Every time the ARM program is called, it takes four arguments: the input string that will be encoded/decoded, the output string,
+Every time the ARM program is called, it takes four arguments: the input string that will be encoded/decoded, the output string, the "key" string used to encode, and an integer value that indicates to either encode or decode.

+To encode the input string, each letter in the array is added to the character value of the letter in the corresponding location in the key string.
+For example, if my name, "colin" was the input string and the key string was "aaaaa", then the output string would be "dpmjo".
+Letter "a" has a character value of 1 since its the first letter in the alphabet, thus the encode in this case results in all the letters becoming the letter one after whatever they are.
+If the sum of the character values extends past the last letter in the alphabet, then the value overflows back to "a" and continues through the alphabet again ("z" + "a" = "a").

+If there is a space in the input string, then there is a space in that location of the output string.
+If there is a space in the key string, but there is no space in the input string, then that letter is not encoded.
+If the key string is shorter than the input string, then the key string is repeated until the number of characters needed to encode all of the input is met.
+And finally, to decode, simply do all of the encoding steps in reverse.